 Photo of James Gatto

-Jim Gatto is a partner in the Intellectual Property Practice Group in the firm's Washington, D.C. office.
-He is Leader of the Blockchain & Fintech Team, Social Media and Games Team and Open Source Team.
+Jim Gatto is a partner in the Intellectual Property Practice Group in the firm’s Washington, D.C. office.
+He is Co-Leader of the Artificial Intelligence Team, the Blockchain & Fintech Team, and Leader of the Open Source Team.

 In Nippon Shinyaku v.
 Sarepta Therapeutics, the Federal Circuit held that a forum selection clause specifying that patent infringement or invalidity actions shall be filed in federal district court in Delaware made clear that any validity challenge was required to be brought in that court and that Sarepta’s IPR petitions filed with the Patent Trial and Appeal (“the Board”) contravened the plain language of the forum selection clause.